Setting Yourself Up for Success

 Your target market has been defined.
 Awesome!
 Now what?
 Start reaching out smartly and strategically.
 Sure, Art Directors/Producers and Creative Directors are going to be top of your list.
 However, don’t let the creatives who may not be in such high demand fall by the wayside.
 There is still significant value in promoting to these titles as well.
 Reach out, let them know you’re here, and show them how you’d be an excellent fit for their client or brand.

 First things first, what is a dream client?
 A dream client is a company, brand, or publication you’ve always wanted to work with, someone who fits perfectly with your style and approach.
 When it comes to getting and keeping in touch with your dream clients, there’s no better strategy than using a directory such as the one we offer at Agency Access.
 With our search and list building tools, you can search for contacts by first name, last name, and/or company name.
+You'll find complete contact information including their social media profiles.
 Want to dig a little deeper?
 You can also search by brand and see which agencies manage what accounts.
 Create a list and use this to start the first of many marketing campaigns.

 If you want to be successful, it’s essential to have a well-rounded, multi-prong marketing strategy.
-The first step in creating this is to figure out what kind of campaign you want to create.
-With our brand-new, interactive, user-friendly email builder, you can create polished and professional-looking emails in no time.
-Then, follow that up with something tactile, like a printed postcard.
-You can send these to the people who clicked or opened your email promotion or go a step further and pick up the phone and have a chat.
 There are many options for marketing, but it’s all about finding the strategy that works best for you and your budget.
 When fine-tuning your plan, make sure to keep these four channels at the top of your mind: